 Can I watch US Netflix in the UK?

-One of the most popular uses for VPNs nowadays is watching overseas versions of Netflix and its ilk.
+One popular use for a VPN is watching overseas versions of Netflix and other streaming services.
 As each region has different shows and movies, it can be quite a tempting proposition.

 This could be construed as saying that viewing content from other countries is permitted, if not implicitly stated.
-And, in any case, it's not a criminal offence to do something that contravenes a service's terms and conditions.
+And, in any case, you're not breaking the law if you do something that contravenes a service's terms and conditions.

 ‘If you download a programme on BBC iPlayer before you leave the UK you can watch it anywhere in the world…but due to rights agreements, you need to be in the UK to download and stream programmes or watch BBC TV channels.’